The Complete Guide to Hiring a Car in Tonga

-Renting a car is an amazing way to explore the islands of Tongatapu and Vava’u in Tonga!
-See the natural and historical sights at your own pace, stay out of town at an idyllic resort, get off the beaten track, and enjoy the many more reasons to hire a car in Tonga.
-So you know what to expect in terms of the vehicles available, the car rental companies, the costs and more, prepare yourself with this complete guide to renting a car in Tonga.
+Renting a car is an amazing way to explore the islands of Tongatapu, ‘Utu Vava’u (Vava’u), Lifuka and Foa (Ha’apai) and ‘Eua!
+See the natural and historical sights at your own pace, stay out of town at an idyllic resort, get off the beaten track, and enjoy the many more reasons to hire a car in Tonga (scroll to the bottom of this article; we’ve got plenty!).
+So you know what to expect in terms of the vehicles available, the requirements, the car rental companies, the costs and more, prepare yourself with this complete guide to hiring a car in Tonga.

 Before you hit the road in Tonga, you’re going to need to determine if you are required to get a Visitor’s Driving Licence.
 This allows certain travellers with overseas licences to drive in the country legally.